dingusdev/dingusppc/zdocs/developers/misc.md

 # USB

 Support is only present in New World Macs, despite the presence of strings in the Power Mac G3 Beige ROM.
 Most Macs support 1.1, with 2.0 support present in G5 Macs.
+Both it and Firewire follow the Open Host Controller Interface (OHCI) standard.

 # FireWire